qualiaMachine/ML_with_Amazon_SageMaker/episodes/Accessing-S3-via-SageMaker-notebooks.md

     /home/ec2-user/SageMaker

-To clone the repo to our Jupyter notebook, use the following code.
+To clone the repo to our Jupyter notebook, use the following code, adjusting username to your GitHub username.
 ```python
 !git clone https://github.com/username/AWS_helpers.git # downloads AWS_helpers folder/repo (refresh file explorer to see)
 ```